Vietnamese language

-Vietnamese (tiếng Việt) is an Austroasiatic language originating from Northern Vietnam where it is the national and official language.
-Vietnamese is spoken natively by over 70 million people, several times as many as the rest of the Austroasiatic family combined.
-It is the native language of the Vietnamese (Kinh) people, as well as a second language or first language for other ethnic groups in Vietnam.
-As a result of emigration, Vietnamese speakers are also found in other parts of Southeast Asia, East Asia, North America, Europe, and Australia.
-Vietnamese has also been officially recognized as a minority language in the Czech Republic.
+Vietnamese (tiếng Việt) is an Austroasiatic language primarily spoken in Vietnam where it is the official language.
+It belongs to the Vietic subgroup of the Austroasiatic language family.
+Vietnamese is spoken natively by around 86 million people, and as a second language by 11 million people, several times as many as the rest of the Austroasiatic family combined.
+It is the native language of ethnic Vietnamese (Kinh), as well as the second or first language for other ethnicities of Vietnam, and used by Vietnamese diaspora in the world.

-Like many other languages in Southeast Asia and East Asia, Vietnamese is an analytic language with phonemic tone.
+Like many languages in Southeast Asia and East Asia, Vietnamese is highly analytic and is tonal.
 It has head-initial directionality, with subject–verb–object order and modifiers following the words they modify.
 It also uses noun classifiers.
-Its vocabulary has had significant influence from Chinese and French.
+Its vocabulary has had significant influence from Middle Chinese and French.
+Vietnamese morphemes and phonological words are predominantly monosyllabic, however many multisyllabic words do occur, usually as a result of compounding and reduplication.